Kim Kardashian’s Open Bath Photos At Waterfall Debut On The Internet

 — Kardashian Navy (@KardashianNavy) January 29, 2017

 Kim was probably taking a hike in one of the forested areas near their getaway holiday home in Costa Rica.
 Her two children North and Saint were also not present which is just as well because it looked very chilly.
-Kim and her family opted to spend their vacation in Costa Rica and it has been quite a blast judging by the photos that have been flooding social media.
-Even the Kardashian-Jenner family matriarch Kris Jenner was present and all the Kardashian sisters except Kendall who was unable to show up due to business matters.
+Kim and her family opted to spend their vacation in Costa Rica, and it has been quite a blast judging by the photos that have been flooding social media.
+Even the Kardashian-Jenner family matriarch Kris Jenner was present and all the Kardashian sisters except Kendall, who was unable to show up due to business matters.

-Rob Kardashian was also not present though a few other noteworthy faces were present such as Kylie’s boyfriend Tyga and his son King Cairo.
+Rob Kardashian was also not present though a few other noteworthy faces were present, such as Kylie’s boyfriend Tyga and his son King Cairo.
 Kris Jenner’s boyfriend Korey Gamble also tagged along for the trip.
 Kim’s husband Kanye West was also missing out on all the fun that his family was having since he was also not present.

 .@ScottDisick & @kanyewest are not on the #KUWTK family's fun trip to Costa Rica & here's why… https://t.co/YaWdhJQPRG pic.twitter.com/QSM6Nz1Esb